denoland/manual/basics/node/std_node.md

 The library is most useful when trying to use your own or private code that was written for Node.
 If you are trying to consume public npm packages, you are likely to get a better result using a [CDN](./cdns.md).

+Node has some built-in modules (e.g. like `vm`) that are effectively incompatible with the scope of Deno and therefore there aren't easy ways to provide a _polyfill_ of the functionality in Deno.

 ## Node built-in modules